sycomix/rift/README.md

 ### [Download for VSCode](https://marketplace.visualstudio.com/items?itemName=Morph.rift-vscode)

 Rift is open-source infrastructure for AI-native development environments.
 Rift makes your IDE *agentic*.
 Software will soon be written mostly by AI software engineers that work alongside you.
 Codebases will soon be living, spatial artifacts that *maintain context*, *listen to*, *anticipate*, *react to*, and *execute* your every intent.
 The [Rift Code Engine](./rift-engine/) implements an AI-native extension of the [language server protocol](https://microsoft.github.io/language-server-protocol/).
-The [Rift VSCode extension](./editors/rift-vscode) implements an client and end-user interface which is the first step into that future.
+The [Rift VSCode extension](./editors/rift-vscode) implements a client and end-user interface which is the first step into that future.

 https://github.com/morph-labs/rift/assets/13114790/726f35ed-4959-4f69-9a80-fd903b26f909